iRobot has a new line of robot vacuums, and we will be comparing all three of them – the Roomba I7+ vs. I7 vs. E5.

 Roomba I7+ = Convenience

-The I7 does not have the dirt canister opening for the clean base to suck out contents.
+Please note that the I7 does not have the dirt canister opening for the clean base to suck out contents.
 So if you’re planning on buying the I7 and then buy the clean station to save money, you’re better off getting the I7+ right off the bat.

 The cheapest of the three is the Roomba E5.
 It has the same upgraded brushes as the I7+ and I7, but minus the smart navigation.
 I’ve heard rumblings about the E5 having the same cleaning mechanics as the I7 but minus the intelligent navigation and the auto-empty.

 Here’s an overview of the parallels of these robots.